1975 Orange Bowl: Alabama

 Alabama won all eleven games in the regular season and were conference champions.
-Following their victory over Mississippi State, Orange Bowl officials announced Alabama accepted an invitation to play against Notre Dame in a rematch of the previous year's Sugar Bowl.
+Following Alabama's victory over Mississippi State, Orange Bowl officials announced Alabama had accepted an invitation to play against Notre Dame in a rematch of the previous year's Sugar Bowl.
 It was Alabama's 28th bowl game appearance and seventh Orange Bowl.

 Undefeated Alabama was first in the UPI coaches poll (#2 in AP poll) and favored by nine to ten points.

 Game summary

 Earlier in the evening in California, fifth-ranked USC won the Rose Bowl by a point over #3 Ohio State.
 Top-ranked Oklahoma was bowl ineligible, and #4 Michigan was also idle, as this was the final season that the Big Ten Conference (and Pac-8) allowed just one bowl team.

 The final game of New Year's Day, the Orange Bowl kicked off at night; midway through the first quarter, Alabama's Willie Shelby fumbled a punt that was recovered by Notre Dame's Al Samuel at the Crimson Tide 16-yard line.
 Five plays later, the Irish scored on a four-yard Wayne Bullock touchdown run to take a 7–0 lead.
 Their lead was extended to 13–0 midway through the second quarter after Mark McLane scored on a nine-yard touchdown run to cap a 17-play drive that covered 77 yards.
 A 21-yard field goal by Danny Ridgeway cut the lead to 13–3 at the half.

 After a scoreless third, the Crimson Tide scored a late touchdown on a 48-yard Richard Todd touchdown pass to Russ Schamun, and with a successful two-point conversion closed the gap to 13–11.
 After a defensive stop, Alabama got the ball back at its own 38 with under two minutes remaining, needing only a field goal to win.
 After two completions, the ball was on the Irish 38; Todd missed an open Ozzie Newsome and threw an interception to Reggie Barnett, effectively ending the comeback for the Tide.

 Bullock was the leading rusher at 83 yards, and was named the game's outstanding player, with Alabama defensive end Leroy Cook.